fumieval/clap4shell/README.md

 `clap4shell` is a replacement for `getopt` based on [clap](https://github.com/clap-rs/clap).

-`clap4shell` takes option descriptors as a YAML document from stdin, and parse arguments passed to it, and prints the result which can be `eval`'d.
+`clap4shell` takes option descriptors as a YAML document from stdin, then prints the parsed result in newline-delimited format which can be `eval`'d.
 See example.sh for concrete usage.

 Installation
 ----